 Information For Families

 We’d like to introduce you to the Illustrative Mathematics curriculum.
-This problem-based curriculum makes rigorous middle school mathematics accessible to all learners.
+This problem-based curriculum makes rigorous high school mathematics accessible to all learners.

 What is a problem-based curriculum?